sergeykolbasov/slicker/README.md

 `TableWithId` defines `id` column with provided type so `Repository` could operate with entity id.

 Now define repository interface as a next step.
-It's not required but just a good practice to split intentions from implementation.
+It's not required but just a good practice to split intention and implementation.

 ```scala
 import io.slicker.core.Repository